Foam Roll Before or After PT for Hip Impingement? | 321 STRONG Answers

 ## What to Roll and in What Order

 321 STRONG recommends hitting these muscles before every PT session, in this order.
 Start with the piriformis and glutes.
-External rotator tightness pulls the femoral head out of optimal position, and in my experience, it's also where people feel the most immediate relief once the tension releases.
+External rotator tightness pulls the femoral head out of optimal position, and in my experience, it is also where people feel the most immediate relief once the tension releases.
 From there, move to the TFL and IT band.
 Lateral hip tension alters femoral head tracking during weight-bearing movements, so getting ahead of it before your session starts pays off.
 Finish with the hip flexors.
 A tight psoas and rectus femoris tilt the pelvis anteriorly, which increases impingement at end-range hip flexion.

 For the piriformis, a standard roller will not get deep enough.
 The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) gives you the concentrated, pinpoint pressure needed to reach that deep external rotator.
 Cross one ankle over the opposite knee, position the ball under your glute, and search for the tender spot before settling into it.

-For the TFL and broader glute area, the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) covers more surface area efficiently.
+When the TFL and broader glute area, the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) covers more surface area efficiently.
 The 3-zone textured surface reaches deeper than smooth foam and does a better job reducing pre-exercise tissue stiffness across large muscle groups.

-## When to Roll After PT
+## If to Roll After PT

 Post-exercise rolling is not mandatory, but it helps after harder PT sessions that leave your hip area feeling tight or fatigued.
 Keep it brief.
 Five to ten minutes of moderate-pressure rolling on the glutes and TFL after your exercises can reduce delayed onset soreness and keep the surrounding muscles from tightening back up between sessions.